markmccoid/myCodeDocs/docs/reactnative/react-native.md

 ## Deep Linking

-I believe deep linking refers to being able to access specific pages / locations within your app via a *deep link* usually in the format of **appname:///**
+Deep linking refers to being able to access specific pages / locations / routes within your app via a *deep link* usually in the format of **appname:///**

 However, the other use is opening up a third party app from within your app.
 For example, opening up the IMDB application to a specific movie or tv show page.
 This is done with the **Linking** module from react native.